 - Electronic check conversion

 Under the Electronic Fund Transfer Act, consumers have protections against liability for unauthorized transactions through prompt notification to the financial institution.
-This act also mandates financial institutions to investigate and correct errors promptly, ensuring accurate electronic fund transfers.
+This act also mandates that financial institutions investigate and correct errors promptly, ensuring accurate electronic fund transfers.

 How to leverage your credit protection rights